Land. Language. Stories.

 This was not a space covered in gold and jewels, but it was no less full of the grandeur you might expect in a place where the ruler of a village sat to hold court.
 Before entering we knelt and repeated the ritual again, then entered to sit.
 The space was adorned with animal skins, elephant tusks, flags and pictures on the walls of the chief and his family.
 In that space we sat for quite some time to hear the history of that village and stories about the language and how the rulership had been passed down through the generations.

 Personally I believe that this may be one reason why some of us have such a desire to visit or re-settle in African countries.
 There is definitely a soul connection that cannot be denied.
 I feel it when I chat with friends from various parts of Africa.
 I felt it on my first trip abroad to Ghana and I felt it while visiting the Mukuni village in Zambia and traveling through South Africa.
-It’s stronger than a skin color, although that is a thread that binds us together.
-For me there’s a knowledge that in hearing stories and history a deeper connection is being made.
-The connection may be so small that it’s not immediately recognized but it does provide an inkling of grounding.
+It’s stronger than a skin color, although that is a thread that binds us.
+For me, there’s a knowledge that in hearing stories and history, a deeper connection is being made.
+The connection may be so small that it’s not immediately recognized, but it does provide a bit of grounding.
 A knowledge that yes, people who look like me have a home somewhere.
 Not just a place where our bodies reside but a space where we have always been celebrated, honored, protected and loved.
 Where we have been able to freely fight for and protect what is ours, to move about and claim new territory, to live and engage in our customs freely and with pride rather than create new customs from fragments of survival.
 That’s the soul connection.
 That’s home.

-I love having these kinds of realizations when I travel.
-Although this one made me a bit sad, the longing that it leaves behind is one that will propel me to continue to explore the world for as long as I can.
-It’s not just about collecting passport stamps or taking the coolest pictures.
-It’s about finding those threads, those soul connections that bind me to the world and God and something larger than myself.
+I love having these types of revelations when I travel.
+Although this one left behind a melancholy residue, the emotions that I experienced in that moment will propel me to continue to explore the world for as long as I can.
+It’s not just about collecting passport stamps or taking pictures that garner social media likes and reposts.
+It’s about finding those threads, those soul connections, that bind me to the world and God and something larger than myself.
 It’s about sharing those threads and connections and revelations with others.
 That is the quest that is never ending.